state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 4. Install Ruby GEM dependencies
 5. Install GeoNode
 6. Add external servers to baseline (GeoNodes, WMS, and TMS)
-6. Add GeoGit remotes to baseline (other ROGUE GeoNodes) (**CURRENTLY BROKEN DO NOT EXECUTE**)
+6. Add GeoGit remotes to baseline (other ROGUE GeoNodes) (**CURRENTLY BROKEN DO NOT EXECUTE.
+Use MapLoom instead**)
 7. Add post-commit AWS SNS hooks to repos.

 ###Kown Issues
 1. This scipt is currently incompatible with the most recent GeoGit Web API implementation.
 You can still add remotes manually through MapLoom.  **Do not execute step 6.**
-2. GeoGit hooks are broken.
-You cannot connect the hooks to GeoServer.
-Step 7 will not break and you'll be able to test AWS SNS from the command line.
+2. The SNS hooks are not added to any repository .geogit/hooks directories, since the Geoserver GeoGit hooks implementation is not executing properly.
+However, step 7 does not break the installation and you'll be able to test AWS SNS from the command line.

 The first step is install the CyberGIS scripts from the [cybergis-scripts](https://github.com/state-hiu/cybergis-scripts) repo.